xunilnz/mystic-one-liner-util/README.md

 flavors of Unix you would like, I can do my best to provide binaries but otherwise all of the code is here to generate one for whichever OS targets you wish.

+# To Compile
+ You will also need to place https://github.com/rickparrish/RMDoor pas files into the directory prior to running molu.sh

+ Once it compiles, mv ./MysticOLUtil ~/mystic/data

+ MysticOLUtil needs to be in the same location as oneliner.dat